jtamir/website/content/index.md

 ### Biography
 I am a research associate in [Electrical Engineering and Computer Sciences][eecs] at [UC Berkeley][berkeley], working with [Miki Lustig][miki].
+I received my PhD from UC Berkeley in 2018.
 My research focus spans computational magnetic resonance imaging, signal processing, and inverse problems.
 I am primarily interested in applying advanced imaging and reconstruction techniques to pediatric MRI, with the goal of enabling **real clinical adoption**.

 I am also a part-time research scientist at [Subtle Medical][subtle].